vistadataproject/documents/Submissions/README.md

 ## Technical Deliverables
 Technical deliverables are updated continuously in real-time in in all project tracks and repositories.
-Visual dashboards of the updates, commits, changes and progress on all developed code, data, metadata, and documents are below.
+Visual dashboards of the updates, commits, changes and progress on all developed code, data, metadata, and documents for each track is below.

 Track | Repository | Pulse | Issues | Wiki | Contributors | Commits | Punchcard